wso2/puppet-common/vagrant/README.md

     Rename `config.yaml.sample` to `config.yaml` and update the `/servers` section with required values.
 You can add more instances by adding more entries to `/servers` array.
 You can pass facters to Vagrant nodes through `/servers/*/facters` array.

-    Additionally, you can copy a sample `config.yaml` file from the `samples` folder to quickly run a particular product on Vagrant.
+    Additionally, you can copy a sample `config.yaml` file from the `vagrant-samples` folder found in puppet-<product> repository for quickly running a product on Vagrant.

 2. Download and copy Oracle JDK `1.7_80` distribution to the following path: